New estimation methods for extremal bivariate return curves: Case study

-To resample both data sets, we apply block bootstrapping.
-This is because even with pre-processing, both data sets still appear to exhibit some marginal temporal dependence.
-Block sizes of 30 and 5 were selected for the pollutant and wave data, respectively, by considering plots of the autocorrelation function and selecting values beyond which the dependence appeared insignificant for both variables.
+We apply block bootstrapping for resampling, because even with pre-processing, both data sets still appear to exhibit some marginal temporal dependence.
+Block sizes of 5 and 10 were selected for the measured and hindcast data sets, respectively, by considering plots of the autocorrelation function and selecting values beyond which the dependence appeared insignificant for both variables.
 These block sizes were then used to bootstrap the original data sets.
-The resulting diagnostic plots are given in Figures \ref{fig:casediag1} and \ref{fig:casediag2}, respectively.
+The resulting diagnostic plots are given in Figures \ref{fig:casediag1} and \ref{fig:casediag2}.

-For each data set, Figures \ref{fig:casediag1} and \ref{fig:casediag2} suggest both models perform similarly and provide accurate curve estimates.
-In both cases, the variability in curve estimates appears to vary depending on the angle.
-The estimated confidence intervals capture the true probability at each of the considered angles, suggesting both estimation techniques can accurately capture joint tail behaviour for these data sets.
+For the observed data, Figure \ref{fig:casediag1} suggests both models perform similarly and provide accurate curve estimates, while for the hindcast data, Figure \ref{fig:casediag2} suggests the \citet{Wadsworth2013} curve estimate outperforms the \citet{Heffernan2004} estimate at a subset of angles.
+This is reflected by the difference in curve estimates in the the joint upper tail of the data; see Figure \ref{fig:case_return_curves}.
+In both cases, the variability in curve estimates appears to vary with the angle.
+The estimated confidence intervals capture the true probability at the majority of considered angles, suggesting both estimation techniques can accurately capture joint tail behaviour for these data sets.